ameseee/kwk-curriculum-site/web-app/lessons/js-arrays-intermediate/index.md

 ## `forEach`

-The benefit of loops is they save us time.
+The benefit of iterators is they save us time.
 When we want do to the same thing for lots of items, we only have to write that command once.
-If we didn’t use an array and use the `forEach` method, our code would look like this:
+For example, if we wanted to do something with each string in the `trending` array, our code would look like this:

 ```js
 var trending = ["@cosette", "@avani", "@lorengray", "@jamescharles"];